• Skip to primary navigation

 the clinician should do their own work on educating themselves so as not to make the

-same mistake in the future. - We really do care.
+7. We really do care.
 It can be hard to believe that someone you just met could already

 care about what ails you.
 Most therapists choose this profession because they have a